wiringbits/wiringbits-handbook/README.md

 You should be reading this if:

-1. You are interested or consireding to join us.
+1. You are interested or considering to join us.
 2. You are a new team member.
 3. You are team member wondering what to do in your current situation.